June 30th

 Meaning of the subhAShita:

-Where the foolish are not revered; where grain is abundantly collected; where there is no strife in matrimony - wealth comes there by itself.
+(In a place) where the foolish are not revered, where grain is collected abundantly, where there is no strife in the marriage—wealth comes by itself.

 Commentary:

 • the foolish are not revered!
-This means, in places where knowledge and education are valued.
-There is an avenue for intellectual growth and maybe because of the ambience, even the foolish get an opportunity to turn a new leaf!
+This means places where knowledge and education are valued.
+There is an avenue for intellectual growth and maybe because of the ambiance, even the foolish get an opportunity to turn a new leaf!

 • the grain is collected abundantly!
-When everyone is fed and content, a lot of trouble is warded off.
-Many crimes happen due to the scarcity of food.
+When everyone is fed and content, most trouble is warded off.
+Many crimes happen due to a scarcity of food.
 When there is an abundance of grain, prosperity is the next step.
-It also means that there is no squandering; prudence in spending and saving for a rainy day is a priority.
+It also means there is no squandering and there is prudence in spending.
+Also, saving for a rainy day is a given priority.

-• no strife in matrimony!
-A family is the basic unit of any society with the master and lady of the house being the lead roles in the household.
-A constant rift between them will take a toll on their responsibilities; their children and their education... pretty much everything important!
-When these essential aspects are compromised, how can prosperity be expected?
-Harmony between the husband and wife is reflected in the atmosphere of the household.
+• no strife in marriage!
+A family is the basic unit of any society with the man and lady of the house being the lead roles in the household.
+A constant rift between them will take a toll on their responsibilities toward their children and their education... pretty much everything important gets impacted!
+When these essential aspects are compromised, how can prosperity be expected?!
+Harmony between a husband and wife is reflected in the atmosphere of the household.

-In a place where these 3 points take have priority, prosperity will automatically follow!
+In a place where these 3 points are given priority, prosperity will automatically follow!
 Any person who contributes to prosperity will prosper in turn!

 pada vigrahaH: